willzeng274/aifluence/README.md

 Influencer marketing is booming, but it’s inefficient and expensive.
 Human influencers come with inconsistent availability, high costs, and limited scalability.
 We imagined a world where you could "design" an influencer that doesn't sleep, doesn't charge thousands per post, and aligns perfectly with your product or personal vision.

-AIfluence was born from this thought—giving creators and companies alike the tools to scale influence on demand.
+AIFluence was born from this thought—giving creators and companies alike the tools to scale influence on demand.